 Receiving compensation in an auto accident claim is rarely simple, and it can only become more complicated when a major delivery company and insurance company are involved.
 Entering into negotiations with an insurance adjuster on your own can be a terrible mistake.
 Adjusters are trained to devalue claims and convince accident victims to accept lowball offers.

 Instead of handling a claim on your own, reach out to a Boston auto accident attorney at DiBella Law Offices, P.C.
-Our founding attorney, Christopher DiBella, has more than 15 years of experience representing accident victims throughout Boston.
+Our founding attorney, Christopher DiBella, has nearly 20 years of experience representing accident victims throughout Boston.
 He can explain the true value of your claim in a free consultation and advocate for full compensation from the delivery company that caused your injuries.
 In addition, our firm works on a contingency-fee basis, meaning we do not get paid unless we win your claim.
 Do not hesitate to call us at (617) 870-0907 to learn how we can represent you after a delivery vehicle accident.